oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

   control over the same private key during the issuance and presentation.
 An SD-JWT with Key Binding contains a public key, or a reference to a public key, that matches to the private key controlled by the Holder.

+Key Binding JWT:
+:  A JWT for proving Key Binding as defined in (#kb-jwt).

 Issuer:
 :  An entity that creates SD-JWTs.